Acts of kindness during the pandemic

 - Donate to foodbanks

-- Offer to skill share with a friend via video call - you could teach guitar, dance etc.
+- Offer to skill share with a friend via video call / or in real life - you could teach guitar, dance etc.

 - Offer support to vulnerable neighbours